joseeden/All-Things-DevOps/pages/030-Security/008-Disaster-recovery.md

 ## Disaster Recovery Sites

+### Hot Site

+  - **Fully operational duplicate** of the primary site.
+  - Quickest switchover time, but most expensive.
+  - Real-time data replication for immediate takeover.

 ### Warm Site

-  - Has necessary systems but lacks current data for immediate operations.
+  - Has **necessary systems but lacks current data** for immediate operations.
+  - Longer switchover but less expensive
   - Hardware and connectivity are in place.
   - Data is restored from backups, which may not be up-to-date.
   - Example: A financial services company with a warm site in another city.

-### Hot Site

-  - Fully operational duplicate of the primary site.
-  - Real-time data replication for immediate takeover.

 ### Cold Site

   - Basic facility with power and cooling.
-  - No pre-installed hardware or data.
   - Requires significant time to become operational.
+  - No hardware, software, data, personnel
+  - Longest switchover, but cheapest option.

 ## Disaster Recovery Tests